WordPress/gutenberg/packages/e2e-test-utils/README.md

 -   _blockName_ `string`: The type of block to insert
 -   _content_ `string`: The text to enter into each contenteditable area

+_Returns_

+-   `Promise`: A promise that resolves when all the blocks are inserted and filled with content.

 <a name="insertBlock" href="#insertBlock">#</a> **insertBlock**

 Opens the inserter, searches for the given term, then selects the first